Tell me about RIA.

 How will current residents be impacted by the development?
 Will there be tools or resources in place to support residents during this transition time?

 All of the buildings will eventually be demolished and renewed in a phased redevelopment.
-The first building to be demolished is the Brentwood Village Shopping Center, which is expected to be razed by year end 2016 and will eventually make way for mixed-use buildings along Rhode Island Avenue – ground floor retail with rental apartments above.
-There are three existing multifamily rental buildings on Block 7 where Phase 1 of the project will take place.
-These buildings include 64 existing apartment units and will be replaced with 331 new units.
-The expectation is that the three existing buildings will be demolished sometime after August 1, 2017 with construction to begin shortly thereafter.
+The first buildings to be demolished were the Brentwood Village Shopping Center and three multifamily rental buildings on Block 7 where Phase 1 of the project will take place.

 The Stage One PUD Application was approved on November 6, 2015, incorporating substantial input from the community.
 The project received tremendous support from ANC-5C (with a 7-0 vote), the DC Zoning Commission (with a 5-0 vote), the Brentwood Civic Association, Rhode Island Avenue Main Street, and countless other churches, nonprofits, civic groups, individual homeowners, and residents.
 The Stage One PUD Approval established the site plan (road network, green space, etc.), height, density, land use, and affordable housing conditions.